 - In iOS 7, look for the icon that shows a lock with a curved arrow around it.
 In iOS 4-6, slide the list of apps to the right.
 This should reveal the iPod app, iPod controls, and an icon with a circle-shaped arrow on it.
 This is the screen orientation lock.

-- Tap the screen orientation lock icon. to lock the screen to its current orientation.
+- Tap the orientation lock icon to lock the screen to its current position.
 Tap it again to unlock.